research-software-directory/RSD-as-a-service/frontend/README.md

 ## Development

 - intall dependencies `yarn install`
-- create env.local and env.production.local file.
-Use env.local.example as template.
+- create env.local file.
+Use env.example from the project root as template.
 - run all app modules `docker-compose up`
-- open another terminal and run `yarn dev` to start application in development mode
+- open another terminal and run `yarn dev` to start frontend in development mode

 ### Environment variables

 For oAuth implementation we need env variables.
-Copy env.local.example file to `env.local` and provide values required for next-auth module.
-In addition we use few public env variables that exposed to the browser.
-These values are stored in .env file.
-See [next documentation page for more info](https://nextjs.org/docs/basic-features/environment-variables).
+Copy env.example file to `env.local` and provide the values See [next documentation page for more info](https://nextjs.org/docs/basic-features/environment-variables).

-- `env` file contains public env variables.
-If different values are required for production create env.production file
-- `env.development` development specific values, when running frontend using `yarn dev`.
 - `env.local` contains secrets when running frontend in local development (yarn dev).
 This file is not in the repo.
 You will need to create it and add secrets to it.
-- `env.local.example` this is example file. copy to env.local for local development and env.production.local
-- `env.production.local` file is used when running frontend with docker compose `docker-compose up`.

-## Docker compose frontend only

-Use `docker-compose up` to run solution in Docker container.
-The solution is avaliable at http://localhost:3000 To rebuild the image run `docker-compose up --build`.

-The image version is defined in docker-compose.yml file.
-When you inrease version number in the docker-compose.yml file new build will triggered even if you run `docker-compose up` without build flag.
-Please keep the version numbers in `package.json` and in `docker-compose.yml` the same.
-At this point this requires manual change at both file, later we should look for the ways to automate it in the CI/CD pipelines.

 ## Folders